-520.06 BENEFIT LEVELS AND LIMITATIONS
+540.06 BENEFIT LEVELS AND LIMITATIONS

-- A. A household may receive benefits more than one time during the State fiscal year. - B. The maximum benefit that can be paid to a household during the State fiscal year is \$200.
-There is no requirement that a household must receive \$200 in a State fiscal year. - C. Benefits may vary based upon the severity of the crisis and the services needed; however, benefits cannot exceed \$200 per application.

-NOTE: If more than \$200 is needed to alleviate the crisis, you may not take another Share the Warmth application to make up the difference.
+- A. A household may receive benefits more than one time during a fiscal year which is defined as July through June. - B. The maximum benefit that can be paid to a household during a fiscal year is \$200.
+There is no requirement that a household must receive \$200 in a fiscal year. - C. Benefits may vary based upon the severity of the crisis and the services needed; however, benefits cannot exceed \$200 per application. - D. If more than \$200 is needed to alleviate the crisis, you must: - 1.
+Determine if there are other community resources that can be used in conjunction with the \$200 or by including CIP funds; - Negotiate with the vendor to alleviate the crisis for \$200; or